jw2249a/2017-bayes-audit/2017-code/README.md

 Gather cast vote records, organize paper ballots into collections, and produce ballot manifests.
-Put this information into directories:
+Put this information into directories and files

     2-reported
       21-reported-ballot-manifests
       22-reported-cvrs
-      23-reported-outcomes
+      23-reported-outcomes.csv

 [Back to TOC](#table-of-contents)

 ### Setup audit

 Produce random audit seed with a public ceremony.

 Produce initial random audit orders from the audit seed and the ballot manifests.
 Put these into the audit seed file and the audit-orders directory.

     3-audit
-       31-audit-setup
+       31-audit-spec
-          311-audit-seed.csv
+          audit-spec-seed.csv
        32-audit-orders
           audit-order-DEN-A01.csv
           audit-order-DEN-A02.csv